IBM/CAST/docs/source/tools.rst

 .. code-block:: none

 	[root@c650f03p41 tools]# python API_Statistics.py -h
-	usage: API_Statistics.py [-h] [-p path] [-s start] [-e end]
+	usage: API_Statistics.py [-h] [-p path] [-s start] [-e end] [-o order] [-r reverse]

 	A tool for parsing daemon logs for API statistics.

 	optional arguments:
 	  -h, --help  show this help message and exit
 	  -p path     The directory path to where the logs are located.
-	  -s start    looks from Start Date/Time to end of log file.
-	  -e end      looks from Start Date/Time to End Date/Time.
+Defaults to:
+	              '/var/log/ibm/csm'
+	  -s start    start of search range.
+Defaults to: '1000-01-01 00:00:00.0000' -e end      end of search range.
+Defaults to: '9999-01-01 00:00:00.0000' -o order    order the results by a field.
+Defaults to alphabetical by API name.
+Valid values: 0 = alphabetical, 1 = Frequency, 2 = Mean, 3 = Max, 4 = Min, 5 = Std
+	  -r reverse  reverse the order of the data.
+Defaults to 0.
+Set to 1 to turn on.